Aceearly1993/lecarde-2/README.md

 `ADDED` - Instructions if you encountered crash exits for wrong reasons.
 (Aceearly1993)
 `ADDED` - Ability to remember the window size set in video setting screen.
 (Aceearly1993)
 `FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
 (Aceearly1993)
+`FIXED` -  A bug which keyboard input of Aura blast and Special action keys might be incorrect after entering control config through controller, but changes keyboard keys and exits to action scene as keyboard.
+(Aceearly1993)
 `FIXED` -  La Tourvelle Castle: An out of bound glitch which can be easily triggered and can cause progression problems.
 (Aceearly1993)
 `CHANGED` - Reorganized size of ending/credit roll text strings to make text size not too big (DX9 only).
 (Aceearly1993)
 `CHANGED` - Global Event editor: Reorganized platform/stair events to be in groups more visible.
 (Aceearly1993)